explosion-mental/demwm/README.md

 important to echo something (even `''`) to 'notify dwm' that the block has changed.

-# Manage dwm with `xsetroot`
+# Manage demwm with `xsetroot`
-Since dwm handles the text itself, we can use the 'name' of the root window for other purposes, like managing dwm (similar to the `fakesignal` patch).
+Since demwm handles the text itself, we can use the 'name' of the root window for other purposes, like managing demwm (similar to the `fakesignal` patch).

 - Give it a function, for example `xsetroot -name togglebar`, will toggle the bar
 - or a standalone `signal number` of one of the blocks, e.g `xsetroot -name 1` will update block 1